baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 ## Workflow

-- Step 1: Write the configuration according to the usage requirements, and then execute `sudo systemctl start openedge`(you should install OpenEdge first, more detailed contents can refer to Install-OpenEdge-on-Darwin) to start the OpenEdge in Docker container mode.
+- Step 1: Write the configuration according to the usage requirements, and then execute `sudo systemctl start openedge`(you should install OpenEdge first, more detailed contents can refer to [How-to-quick-install-OpenEdge](../setup/Quick-Install.md)) to start the OpenEdge in Docker container mode.
 Then execute the command `sudo systemctl status openedge` to check whether openedge is running.
 - Step 2: Configure the MQTT Client according to the connection protocol selected.
     - If TCP protocol was selected, you only need to configure the username and password(see the configuration option username and password of principals) and fill in the corresponding port.
     - If SSL protocol was selected, username, private key, certificate and CA should be need. then fill in the corresponding port;